arctern-io/arctern-bootcamp/nytaxi_en/README.md

 <img src="./pic/nyc_taxi_pickup_all.png">

-With the visualized results on the map, we can identify the noisy data easily.
-As some of the pick-up locations are in the ocean, these noisy data need to be filtered.
+With the visualized results on the map, we can identify the noisy data easily, as some of the pick-up locations are in the ocean.
+These noisy data need to be filtered.

 #### 1.3 Data filter